isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

-Note that it is possible to create an option which carries some data in addition to the sub-options defined in the encapsulated option space.
+Note that it is possible to create an option which carries some data in addition to the suboptions defined in the encapsulated option space.
-For example, if the "container" option from the previous example were required to carry a uint16 value as well as the sub-options, the ``type`` value would have to be set to "uint16" in the option definition.
+For example, if the "container" option from the previous example were required to carry a uint16 value as well as the suboptions, the ``type`` value would have to be set to "uint16" in the option definition.
 (Such an option would then have the following data
-structure: DHCP header, uint16 value, sub-options.)
+structure: DHCP header, uint16 value, suboptions.)
 The value specified with the ``data`` parameter — which should be a valid integer enclosed in quotes, e.g. "123" — would then be assigned to the uint16 field in the "container" option.